Prad01ajit/SQL-Practiceproblems/README.md

 # SQL-Practiceproblems
-Welcome, i Would be uploading the practice problems and solutions for SQL problems I am solving.
+Welcome!
+I would be uploading the SQL Pratice problems and Solutions in this repository